-So here’s something I never thought I’d be able to do: cook a whole smoked turkey.
+So here’s something I never thought I’d be able to do: smoke a turkey for Thanksgiving.
 And I mean smoke that bad boy like the pros.
 I want to feel like I have to wait in a line around the block just to get a taste.

 And that’s exactly what today’s recipe is.